-areas from the highly blurred power-Doppler images, as can be seen in Figure 12.
-We can see in Figure 11a that this ability has a big impact on the RVol estimates, in which ResNet has a better agreement with the 2-D PISA and MRI references.
+We can observe that ResNet is more robust than the other segmentation methods.
+Power thresholding and DC are more prone to overestimation, most notably in patients 2 and 3.
+This is attributed to ResNet's ability to infer smaller areas from the highly blurred power-Doppler images, as can be seen in Fig. 12.
+We can see in Fig. 11(a) that this ability has a big impact on the RVol estimates, in which ResNet has a better agreement with the 2-D PISA and MRI references.